-- (4) The annual bonus for 2020 was paid in cash in February 2021.
-The annual bonus for 2019 was paid in cash and includes £50k paid to the Executive Director in 2019 by way of retention bonus (described above on page 37).
-See below / overleaf for more details in relation to 2020 bonus.
-2019 and 2020 bonuses were not subject to any deferral. - (5) There were no performance obligations linked to the equity-based awards.
+(4) The annual bonus for 2021 was paid in cash in February 2022.
+The annual bonus for 2020 was paid in cash in February 2021.

+- (5) There were no performance obligations linked to the equity-based awards.
 The value of equity-based awards in the table is based on the market value of underlying shares at the date of grant, less the applicable exercise price.
 For the CEO and Non-Executive Directors this was nil because the exercise price is equal to the market value of the underlying shares at the date of grant.
 Refer to "Share Option Plan" below.
 Share price appreciation did not impact the value of awards.
-No discretion was exercised, and the determination of the levels of awards were not impacted, as a result of share price appreciation. - (6) Michael Anstey, Bosun Hau and Carolyn Ng all resigned on 30 June 2020 and received no payments in respect of loss of office or otherwise following their termination dates.
-Stephen Hoffman resigned on 19 March 2019 and fees include those payable under a consulting agreement. - (7) Pierre Legault's fees include those payable under a consulting agreement between Stone Sunny Isles, Inc. and Bicycle Therapeutics Inc. dated 15 March 2019, pursuant to which such entity is paid £125k per year for Mr. Legault's advisory services to the Company.
+No discretion was exercised, and the determination of the levels of awards were not impacted, as a result of share price appreciation. - (6) Catherine Bingham resigned on 28 June 2021 and received no payments in respect of loss of office or otherwise following her termination date.
+Jose-Carlos Gutierrez-Ramos was appointed on 17 March 2021.
+Michael Anstey, Bosun Hau and Carolyn Ng all resigned on 30 June 2020 and received no payments in respect of loss of office or otherwise following their termination dates. - (7) Pierre Legault's fees include those payable under a consulting agreement between Stone Sunny Isles, Inc. and Bicycle Therapeutics Inc. dated 15 March 2019, pursuant to which such entity is paid £125k per year for Mr. Legault's advisory services to the Company.

-2020 Annual bonus (audited)
+2021 Annual bonus (audited)

-In 2020, the CEO's annual bonus was based on corporate and personal objectives.
-The overall bonus outcome of percentage of target resulted in a total bonus pay out of \$501k or 85% of the CEO's base salary for the year ended 31 December 2020.
-In 2019, the bonus outcome of percentage of target resulted in a total bonus pay out of \$368k or 71% of the CEO's base salary for the year ended 31 December 2019.
+In 2021, the CEO's annual bonus was based on corporate and personal objectives.
+Details of the specific objectives will be disclosed when they are no longer considered commercially sensitive.
+The overall bonus outcome of percentage of target resulted in a total bonus pay out of \$654k or 97% of the CEO's base salary for the year ended 31 December 2021.
+The Compensation Committee is satisfied that the bonus payout for 2021 is appropriate, taking into account the wider stakeholder experience, particularly that of shareholders and employees, based on achievements versus goals in the following key areas: Corporate Development, Clinical Development, Financial and Organisational Development.
+In 2020, the bonus outcome of percentage of target resulted in a total bonus pay out of \$501k or 85% of the CEO's base salary for the year ended 31 December 2020.
+Specific targets are commercially sensitive.
+However, full details of the targets and performance against them will be disclosed when they are no longer considered commercially sensitive.